-Salisbury dips its toes in the Christmas Market pool between late November and mid December.
-In the five years since the first Salisbury market, with a handful of traders, the market has steadily grown.
-Today there are 76 Tudor-style chalets featuring genuine British arts and crafts from hand picked exhibitors as well as a popular lantern procession.
+Salisbury dips its toes in the Christmas market pool between late November and mid-December.
+Since the first Salisbury market, with a handful of traders, the market has steadily grown.
+Now they call it a Christmas Fayre and it features German-style chalets with genuine British arts and crafts from hand-picked exhibitors.

-While you shop and nosh on holiday goodies, local choirs and music groups will entertain daily.
-Keep a lookout for some unusual food and drink from local producers - Wiltshire chilli jams, chocolate wine, Lancashire cheese bombs and toffee vodka.
+While you shop and nosh on holiday goodies, local choirs, and music groups will entertain daily.
+Keep a lookout for some unusual food and drink from local producers - Wiltshire chili jams, chocolate wine, Lancashire cheese bombs, and toffee vodka.

 - Where: In Guildhall Square

 This is one of the country's newer markets, popular almost from its beginnings in 2006.
 There are more than 100 exhibitors sharing the 80 chalet stalls and selling all kinds of festive goodies.
 An ice skating rink adds to the evening buzz.
 But it's the atmospheric location that really makes this event.
 It takes place within the Inner Cathedral Close of Winchester Cathedral which dates from before 650.